the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+* Fix - Ensure all SVG elements have unique IDs.
+[TEC-4064]

 = [4.14.5] 2021-09-14 =

 * Fix - Ensure all the content within the recent template changes section in the troubleshooting page is visible.
 [TEC-4062]